Ou (ligature): Usage

 The ligature is now mostly used in the context of the Latin alphabet, interpreted as a ligature of Latin o and u: for example, in the orthography of the Wyandot language and of Algonquian languages e.g. in Western Abenaki to represent //ɔ̃//, and in Algonquin to represent //w//, //o// or //oː//.
 Today, in Western Abenaki, "ô" is preferred, and in Algonquin, "w" is preferred.

 An ou ligature much different in form (with the two letters side-by-side as in most ligatures, as opposed to one on top of the other) was used in the Initial Teaching Alphabet.

 The ligature, in both majuscule and minuscule forms, is occasionally used to represent minuscule of "У" in the Romanian transitional alphabet, as the glyph for monograph Uk (ꙋ) is rarely available in font sets.

-This 1871 Algonquin calendar has "ȣabikoni kisis" for what is today written wàbigonì-gìzis ("May").
+This 1871 Algonquin calendar uses the digit 8 for both capital and lowercase. "ȣabikoni kisis" is today written wàbigonì-gìzis ("May").

 The Uralic Phonetic Alphabet uses and to indicate a back vowel of unknown quality.